When Everyone’s a Publisher, Who Will ‘Convene’ The Public?

 For example, I’d like to try to use YouTube to create a sort of hybrid between StoryCorps and the CNN/YouTube debates.
 I want to see and hear people who know each other and people who don’t know each other asking questions that help all of us better understand the issue.
 That is a lot to ask from an audience that is composed in large part of kids who don’t have technological access or aptitude.
 And it’s a lot to ask of an audience that — despite the ease of online publishing — remains remarkably passive.

-(Don’t believe me that even the future news audience is made up mostly of people who want to consume news rather than produce it, then try this: Ask some college students which of the following they would chose if they could only have one– the ability to reader other people’s Facebook status updates or the ability to update their own status.
+(If you don’t believe me that even the future news audience is made up mostly of people who want to consume news rather than produce it, then try this: Ask some college students which of the following they would choose if they could only have one—the ability to read other people’s Facebook status updates or the ability to update their own status.
 My bet is that 90 percent would choose passive monitoring of others rather than active publication of their own voice.)

 I do think journalists should be conveners.
 I think they should practice authentic conversational leadership.
 I think that part of every beat reporter’s annual review should be the size of his or her online social network, and how they work the network to uncover new facts and to better describe patterns and structures of influence.